Practice & Projects · OrevateAI

 Ideal for Intermittent Medication Administration

 A saline lock is highly valuable for intermittent medication administration.
 Many therapies, ranging from certain chemotherapy agents to steroids and diuretics, are not meant to be given continuously.
 This device ensures patients receive their necessary treatments precisely when prescribed, without the need for repeated needle sticks, which can be uncomfortable and anxiety-inducing.
-The convenience for both patient and nurse streamlines the care process.
+The convenience for both patient and nurse simplifies the care process.

 Managing Your Saline Lock